S-YED/janitri-automation-framework/README.md

 - Java 11 or higher
 - Maven 3.6 or higher
-- Chrome, Firefox, or Edge browser
+- Brave, Chrome or Firefox
 - Internet connection

 ## Setup Instructions